develop-me/bootcamp--week-05--tooling/challenges/01/02-track-files.md

 	Use `git add {filename}` to start tracking the files in your project.

+	Note: you will need to use the full path, e.g. `git add css/style.css`

 	Use `git status` again to see what is the status now.

 	Use `git commit -m "Some comment"` to create your first commit, with the files you had previously added to tracking.